Answers to some common questions about Reverse Osmosis systems, how they work

-3. Will Reverse Osmosis leach minerals from our bodies?
+Will Reverse Osmosis water leach minerals from our bodies?

 No, reverse osmosis will not leach minerals from your bodies; this is a common misconception.

 Calcium and magnesium are indeed essential minerals for our bodies.
-However, the average person consumes a significant amount of calcium and magnesium in other nutritious foods and beverages that the amount removed from your drinking water, by way of reverse osmosis, is inconsequential and works to benefit rather than hinder your health.
+However, the average person consumes a significant amount of calcium and magnesium in other nutritious foods and beverages that the amount removed by your drinking water system, is inconsequential and works to benefit rather than hinder your health.

 Cellular research has revealed that reverse osmosis actually has the opposite effect on our bodies.
-Consumers are encouraged to use reverse osmosis filters to promote healthy water consumption.
+Consumers are encouraged to use reverse osmosis drinking water systems to promote healthy water consumption.

 Unfortunately, the drinking water from your tap contains a lot of unhealthy and impure minerals that can result in serious harm, especially when consumed over a long period of time.
 Reverse Osmosis filters work to remove a series of minerals and elements including the following: